ZensFE/ZensUI/README.md

 [[中文版介绍](/README.chs.md)]

-## What is ZensUI
+## What is Zens UI
 >This UI frame is inspired by [CMUI](https://github.com/tgoufe/CyanMapleDesign).

-`Zens UI`provides a handy, semantic, and highly compatible UI framework.
+`Zens UI` provides a handy, semantic, and highly compatible UI framework.
 Committed to helping developers build their web apps quickly.
 At the same time `ZensUI` is also cross-platform

+platforms supported:
  * mobile web
  * PC web
  * [Weixin Mini Program](https://mp.weixin.qq.com/cgi-bin/wx)